 Because I am.
-I'll think about her for the rest of my life-which may not be long if Souil's bullshit ends up erasing me from the timeline.
+I'll think about her for the rest of my life which may not be long if Souil's bullshit ends up erasing me from the timeline.
 But still.

+"What matters is that we stop Souil."
+She holds my gaze in her steady one.
 "You will have only one chance.
 When I release the dragon, I will immediately succumb to dragon fire.
 You will need to kill her instantly.
 At least I know you will be ending her suffering."